Memorable Manitobans: Arthur Uniacke Chipman (1902-1993)

-He was inducted into the CFL Hall of Fame (1969) and Winnipeg Football Club Hall of Fame (1984).
+He was inducted into the CFL Hall of Fame (1969), Winnipeg Football Club Hall of Fame (1984), and Manitoba Sports Hall of Fame (1997).
 His service to Manitoba was recognized with a Manitoba Golden Boy Award (1960).
 He was made an Honorary Life Member of the Society for Crippled Children and Adults of Manitoba.

 He died at Winnipeg on 14 December 1993.